 The route goes left up the bank rather than following the main path.

 Easy to miss these steps as you’re following a ditch and looking at your feet.
 Especially in November with the tree roots under the leaves.
 You leave the woods and go up around the field.
 The descent down by the powerline is probably the steepest down.

-Weird sort of climbing through a ditch, it’s slippy as f**k, careful.
+Weird sort of climbing through a ditch, it’s slippy as f**k in the wet

 This is where the aid station is on the day, you get to it at the end of the loop that looks like a witches head, so first time you just get to wave at people.

-This is by FAR the best running you’ll have all day.
+This is some of the best running you’ll have all day.
 Feels like you’re bloody Mo Farah.